katiektea/100-days-of-code/log.md

 Slowly starting to feel stuck on Javascript.
 Realising I am being overambitious with my coding goals and time.
 I have so many projects I want to do but not properly managing my time.
 This is a work in progress....

+### Day 18: May 6, 2020 ###
+Today I continued with Arrays on the Udemy Web Dev Bootcamp.
+I also continued working on my linktree project and started another project - building a to do list.

+**Thoughts**
+I'm wondering why I take a while to code.
+Or get a project out.
+I can understand why in the workplace they implement methodologies such as agile and scrum.
+I suppose it is still in the early stages of my learnings, so I can't expect myself to have mastered project management methodologies.
+Learning to take it one step at a time.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday